The CLASP team is composed of professionals deeply committed to the organization's mission and values of collaboration

 Elisa Lai, Manager

-Elisa Lai is a Senior Associate with more than six years of experience in appliance energy efficiency and off-grid appliance market development.
+Elisa Lai is a Manager with more than six years of experience in appliance energy efficiency and off-grid appliance market development.
 She is a leading technical expert on off-grid appliances, managing the Global LEAP Off-Grid Appliance Data Platform, and much of CLASP’s related test method development and quality assurance work.
 A native Taiwanese and a Mandarin speaker, she received a Bachelor of Arts in Diplomacy and Journalism from the National Chengchi University in Taiwan and a Master of Arts in Global Environmental Policy and International Politics from the American University.